Loading...

 CRITICAL!
 This is an important step to generate Letter of Offers.
 Do NOT Skip!

-3. The list of Available Checklist Items will appear, Tick the checkbox for the Course Fees and Payment Schedule Checklist Items
+3. Tick the checkbox for the Course Fees and Payment Schedule Checklist Items

 2.5